-Apartment 4: We often like to have the option to cater for ourselves.
-This apartment is well furnished and has all you need for a comfortable stay in the heart of the town.
+Little Gem: We often like to have the option to cater for ourselves.
+This apartment is really stylish and has amazing views from the roof terrace.

 Alternatively, you can stay in one of the many holiday cottages that can be rented through AirBnB.

-For a fun, low-cost option we enjoyed our stay at the campsite in Stoke Fleming (check out our camping with toddlers checklist).
+For a fun, low-cost option we enjoyed our stay at the campsite in Stoke Fleming (check out our tips for camping with toddlers).